Have questions

 How much does it cost to replace a Green Card?

-For most people, it costs $540 to replace the Green Card.
-This is $455 for the Form I-90, and $85 for the "biometrics" (fingerprints).
+For most people, it costs $465 to replace the Green Card if they’re mailing their application to USCIS.
+If you file your Form I-90 online using the USCIS website, the fee is $415.
 The fees may change.
 To check your fees, use the fee calculator on the USCIS website.
 For more information about filing the Form I-90, go to: https://www.uscis.gov/i-90.

-How long does it take to replace my Green Card?
+How long does it take to get my Green Card if I apply to renew it?

-Now it takes about 7.5 to 10.5 months to get a replacement Green Card.
+Now it takes about 9 months to get a Green Card.
 This may change, and you can check for the latest information at https://egov.uscis.gov/processing-times/.

 To find out what is happening to your Green Card replacement, and when it will arrive, you can track it on the USCIS website.